wiesenthal/traffic-map/README.md

 ## How to Use

+1. **Add Destinations**: Use the destination manager to add places you visit regularly (work, gym, family, etc.)
+2. **Configure Trip Frequencies**: For each destination, specify how many trips per week you make during rush hour and off-peak times
-1. **Load Traffic Data**: Click the "Load Traffic Data" button to fetch current traffic information
+3. **Load Traffic Data**: Click "Load Traffic Data" to fetch current traffic information
-2. **Switch Time Periods**: Use the "Rush Hour" and "Off-Peak" buttons to toggle between different traffic conditions
+   - **Important**: Make sure to press "Load Traffic Data" whenever you add a new destination
+4. **Choose Your View**:
+   - **Time Driving** vs **Time Sitting in Traffic**: Toggle between total travel time or just the extra time due to traffic
+   - **Time Periods**: Select Rush Hour, Off-Peak, or Combined (weighted by your trip frequencies)
+   - **Display**: Choose between weekly totals or per-trip averages
-3. **Explore the Map**: Click on any colored circle to see detailed travel time and distance information
+5. **Explore the Map**: Click on any colored circle to see detailed travel time breakdown for all destinations
-4. **View Statistics**: Check the stats panel below the map for average travel times and data point counts
+6. **Find Your Ideal Location**: Use the color coding to identify SF areas that minimize your total travel time or traffic stress

 ## Technical Details